Resupply Packages Ready for Mailing Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Bulk foods ready to be divided.

 This has never been an issue with any Pacific Crest Trail backpacker I've met.
 They always either hitch the 9 miles West down Highway 108 to their resupply point at Kennedy Meadows from Sonora Pass, or they are hitching about 13 miles East to Highway 395, where they will hitch another 25 miles South to the nice little town of Bridgeport.

 Though Highway 108 is a fairly remote road, even on weekends during the Summer, a high percentage of the people who drive on it live in the country, and many of them will pick up backpackers.
 I have never had a problem hitching down to, or back from Kennedy Meadows Pack Station from Sonora Pass.
-It might take a little time for a few cars to pass by, but only a few have to come by before I get a ride.
+The same is true from Ebbetts Pass to Lake Alpine on Highway 4.

 The Southbound Tahoe to Yosemite backpacker enters the Emigrant Wilderness, Stanislaus NF, at Kennedy Meadows Pack Station, while the Southbound Pacific Crest Trail hiker enters the Emigrant Wilderness by crossing Highway 108 at Sonora Pass.

-Although the Southbound PCT hiker briefly enters the Emigrant Wilderness through the Stanislaus NF at Sonora Pass, the trail route wobbles across the crestline boundary between the Toiyabe and Stanislaus flanks of the Emigrant Wilderness until the PCT fully reenters the Toiyabe NF just South of Leavitt Peak, where it turns East down Kennedy Canyon.
-From there to Dorthy Lake Pass the PCT remains in the Toiyabe National Forest.
+Although the Southbound PCT hiker briefly enters the Emigrant Wilderness through the Stanislaus NF at Sonora Pass, the trail route wobbles across the crestline boundary of the Toiyabe and Stanislaus Forests' along the Eastern edge of Emigrant Wilderness until the PCT fully turns East down Kennedy Canyon into the Toiyabe NF just South of Leavitt Peak.

 I'm still building this octopus of a website, so when I get that part of the trail guide completed, I'll link to it.
 But you can check out the map of this route option in the meantime!

-Index of Resupply Points
+Resupply Points

-The Resupply Points
+Backpacking Resupply Points

 Lake Tahoe Region Resources and Transportation